FitnessKeeper/terraform-aws-s3-cloudfront/README.md

 * Note if you do not want to create/manage the S3 bucket (such as for the use case of having multiple CloudFront distributions sourced from different paths of the same S3 bucket), pass `create_bucket = false` (see below for details).

+* Note if you do not want this module to create a CloudFront Origin Access Identity, you must pass in `cloudfront_origin_access_identity_path`.
+If you do still want it to create the S3 bucket, you must also pass in `cloudfront_origin_access_identity_iam_arn` (there is no Terraform AWS provider data source for CloudFront Origin Access Identity, so these can't be looked up).

+* Note, if you do not want this module to create the S3 bucket, but you do want it to create the CloudFront Origin Access Identity, it will output `cloudfront_origin_access_identity_path` and `cloudfront_origin_access_identity_iam_arn` so that you can add them to the bucket policy manually.

 #### Optional

 ```